MechanicalRock/mechanicalrock.github.io/_posts/2018-06-27-inception-pipelines-pt4.markdown

 ## What's The Problem

-In this instalment we'll be stepping back (or is it climbing up) and looking at how Inception Pipeline fits into the forest of AWS Accounts that most organisations have.
+In this instalment we'll be stepping back (or is it climbing up) and looking at how an Inception Pipeline fits into the forest of AWS Accounts that most organisations have.
 Firstly, I'll cover off what every AWS account needs (regardless of what it's used for).
 Next, I'll briefly discuss the common accounts that everyone should have.
 We'll then finish up with a few ideas on combining accounts and pipelines.

 ## What Technologies Are We Going To Use